-The Department of Defense Manpower Data Center (“DMDC”), the source of information reported by the Servicemembers Civil Relief Act Centralized Verification Service (“SCRACVS”) reports the following on in its user manual as the definition of active duty as interpreted under the Servicemembers Civil Relief Act (“SCRA”):
+The United States Department of Defense Manpower Data Center, the informational source used by the Servicemembers Civil Relief Act Centralized Verification Service, reports the following in its user manual as to the definition of active duty as interpreted under the Servicemembers Civil Relief Act:

 Coverage under the SCRA is broader in some cases and includes some categories of persons on active duty for purposes of the SCRA who would not be reported as on Active Duty in this file.
 Many times orders are amended to extend the period of active duty, which would extend SCRA protections.
 Persons seeking to rely on the data in this file should check to make sure the orders on which SCRA protections are based have not been amended to extend the inclusive dates of service.
 Furthermore, some protections of the SCRA may extend to persons who have received orders to report for active duty or to be inducted, but who have not actually begun active duty or actually reported for induction.
 The Last Date on Active Duty entry is important because a number of protections of the SCRA extend beyond the last dates of active duty.”